 Late/Remedial Work: No late assignments will be accepted.

 Failure to meet these expectations can result in lowering of the final grade or possible failure of this class.

-Assignments (descriptions of each assignment will be disseminated at a later date):
+Assignments (descriptions of each assignment will be disseminated prior to submission date):